 - The expected incoming population for GPEC will not generate need for additional large performance spaces as the existing number of major venues (Sydney Coliseum Theatre and Joan Sutherland Performing Arts Centre) is adequate to meet future needs. - The Joan Sutherland Performing Arts Centre however will require upgrades to improve functionality, including provision of rehearsal space and expanded change room amenities. - The future GPEC community will generate need for additional regional arts and cultural centres.
 These needs could be meet through: - The potential purpose-built arts and cultural facility in Blacktown.
-This centre would service the needs of the GPEC community in the east for regional purpose-built arts and gallery spaces. - Working with Aboriginal stakeholders to create a purpose-built regional Aboriginal cultural facility in the GPEC area, supporting local Aboriginal culture and storytelling.
+This centre would service the needs of the GPEC community in the east for regional purpose-built arts and gallery spaces. - o The approved Aboriginal Community Centre in Cranebrook. - Working with Aboriginal stakeholders to create a purpose-built regional Aboriginal cultural facility in the eastern part of the GPEC area to support local Aboriginal culture and storytelling.
 Potential locations include Luxford, St Marys and Mt Druitt Precincts. - Improving public transport access between the Penrith Regional Gallery and the Penrith CBD, including the Joan Sutherland Performing Arts Centre. - In the longer term, considering providing a new regional gallery in the Penrith CBD, with the existing gallery building hosting special exhibitions, artist studios or other cultural activities.
 Consider co-locating the gallery with the proposed community hub (refer Section 'Community centres and hubs').